 Do you have a grey buddy?

-I’m not meaning BFF, a partner in crime, gal pal, bestie or confidant; I’m taking a grow-in-the-grey buddy.
+I’m not meaning BFF, a partner in crime, gal pal, bestie or confidant; I’m talking a grow-in-the-grey buddy.
 Let’s say grow IN rather than grow OUT, as it’s an entirely new and exciting challenge and chapter.